Benchmarking Generative Models on Computational Thinking Tests in Elementary Visual Programming: Introduction

-\looseness-1Despite these promising results, state-of-the-art models struggle with seemingly simple tasks.
+Despite these promising results, state-of-the-art models struggle with seemingly simple tasks.
 These models often underperform in tasks requiring mathematical reasoning, planning, and problem-solving \cite{DBLP:journals/corr/abs-2303-12712,DBLP:conf/nips/HendrycksBKABTS21,DBLP:journals/corr/abs-2305-13160,DBLP:conf/nips/ValmeekamMHSK23}.
 For example, they fail to solve planning tasks involving stacking of colored blocks \cite{DBLP:conf/nips/ValmeekamMSK23}.
 Moreover, generative models often face problems with basic algebra and counting \cite{DBLP:journals/corr/abs-2303-12712}, or coming up with correct codes in visual programming domains \cite{DBLP:journals/corr/abs-2308-02522}, tasks which can successfully be carried out by elementary-level school students.
-These weaknesses seem to contradict the generative models' impressive performance in programming, known to leverage important problem-solving skills.
-Based on these observations, we pose our main research question: \emph{How do state-of-the-art models perform on standardized tests designed to assess computational thinking and problem-solving skills at schools?}
+These weaknesses seem to contradict the generative models' impressive performance in complex programming tasks.
+Based on these observations, we aim to study how generative models tackle programming tasks specifically designed to foster computational thinking and problem-solving skills in elementary-level students.
+This leads to our main research question: \emph{How do state-of-the-art models perform on standardized programming-related tests designed to assess computational thinking and problem-solving skills at schools?}

 In this paper, we introduce a novel benchmark for assessing generative models' computational thinking and problem-solving capabilities.
 We conduct extensive experiments with various models and our results show that state-of-the-art models struggle with the computational thinking tests in our benchmark.
 Figure~\ref{fig.illustration.radar} illustrates how GPT-4o barely matches the performance of an average school student, with Llama3 \cite{Llama3} performing even worse.